Department Website

 - approval of the director of the honors program.
 Interested students must consult with the faculty honors adviser.

-Like the regular major, the honors major consists of thirteen 4-credit courses (52 credits).
+Like the regular major, the honors major consists of 13 4-credit courses (52 credits).
 However, students in the honors program must fulfill the requirements of the regular program together with the following additional requirements.

 Where applicable, the same course counts toward both the advanced electives requirement of the regular major and the honors electives.
 Students who have taken MATH-UA 325 Analysis or MATH-UA 343 Algebra may not take the corresponding MATH-UA 328 Honors Analysis I or MATH-UA 348 Honors Algebra I to fulfill this requirement.